-Homeopathy for Plants: A Practical Guide for Indoor, Balcony, and Garden Plants, with tips on dosage, use, and choice of potency…by CHRISTIANE MAUTE
+Homeopathy for Plants: A Practical Guide for Indoor, Balcony, and Garden Plants–OUT OF STOCK

 A handy guide to the most common plant diseases, pests and damage with information on how to treat them homeopathically.
 Christiane Maute is a pioneer in this field, who started treating the useful and ornamental plants in her garden with homeopathy ten years ago.

 The way in which plants react to homeopathic treatment is in many cases astonishing.
 Ms. Maute gives the main homeopoathic remedies for all the most common diseases, such as leaf spot on roses, tomato blight, fire blight on fruit trees, aphics, leaf curl, cancer, mildew, fruit rot and sooty mould, along with problems like slug infestation and weak growth.